MarkGalloway/Vcalc/README.md

 Main:
 X Update Parser to Vcalc
-  - Revisit operator precedence and such with some robust test cases X Add Symbol Table to interpreter and defined.g
+  - Revisit operator precedence and such with some robust test cases X Add Symbol Table to interpreter
+-- Add symbol table to defined.g and uncomment it
 X Update binary ops to handle new type system.
 - Vectors
   - Implement FilterNode